-The following instructional methods will be used to achieve the course objectives: Lecture, questioning, discussion,
+The following instructional methods will be used to achieve the course objectives: Lecture, questioning, discussion, group work, simulation.

-Online access to face-to-face lectures is planned to provided, but this is not guaranteed and the lectures may or may not be recorded.
+-Online access to face to face lectures is planned to provided, but this is not guaranteed and the lectures may or may not be recorded.
 Video recordings of a previous semester is planned to be provided, but again, this is not guaranteed.